TanStack/query/README.md

 const [mutate] = useMutation(postTodo)
 ```

 When a successful `postTodo` mutation happens, we likely want all `todos` queries to get refetched to show the new todo item.
-To do this, you can use `useMutation`'s `onSuccess` options and the `queryCache`'s `refetchQueries`:
+To do this, you can use `useMutation`'s `onSuccess` options and the `queryCache`'s `invalidateQueries`:

 ```js
 import { useMutation, queryCache } from 'react-query'